Ritter Sport: History

 In July 2018, Ritter announced its intention to attempt to release the Schoko & Gras variety, a milk chocolate with roasted hemp seed filling, in the United States for World Cannabis Day 2019, retitled 'Choco & Weed'.
 As of January 2019 it had yet to be approved for sale.

 In 2018, Ritter released a limited edition bar made from the first viable harvest of their Nicaraguan cocoa plantation.
 It was limited to 30,000 bars and was available in the SchokoShop in Waldenbuch, SchokoWelt Berlin and online.

 Alongside Alfred and Marli, shareholders include their children Tobias and Tim Hoppe, as well as Moritz, Lukas and Dora Ritter.
 Ritter und Hoppe KG was founded in 2016, which, after changing its name to R² Holding, was gradually converted into a holding company that holds all of the company's investments.
 Since 2021, it has been headed by Moritz Ritter, who withdrew from the operational business of Ritter Energie in 2020.
 Marli Hoppe-Ritter had left the advisory board in 2021 and was succeeded by her son Tim Hoppe.

 In 2019, Ritter took over the production site in Breitenbrunn in Burgenland, Austria, from Mars Austria, establishing its first factory outside of Germany.
 With the acquisition, Ritter also acquired the trademark rights to the Amicelli wafer rolls as well as the discontinued products Fanfare and Banjo.
 In 2021, Ritter produced 2,000 tons of Amicelli.
 For the first time since the 1960s, Ritter had another brand in its product portfolio.
 In 2019, Ritter founded the subsidiary Hang zur Sonne GmbH.
 In the same year, Ritter founded two in-house start-ups within their subsidiary.
 The first was PURmacherei, which produces snacks from natural ingredients, with the two product lines CocoaWUMMS and HaferHAPS having been brought to the market.
-The second start-up, CacaoVida, is making drinks from cocoa fruit as well as offereing an iced tea, a lemonade and a Prosecco.
+The second start-up, CacaoVida, is making drinks from cocoa fruit as well as offering an iced tea, a lemonade and a Prosecco.